Something is happening — quietly, globally, and all at once.

 I lived it.

-And then I walked away.
+And then I had to walk away.

 What is Use More Paper?